jmbybel/SWENG500/PayloadGenerator/README.md

 ### Installing

-Steps for installing the Data Geneator
+Steps for installing the Data Generator

 First step is to have all the files on your machine.